 Just look at your family.
 The culture you have in your family isn’t written down – it is something you learn to fit into as a child by looking at the other family members and other families.
-It is no different with organisations.
+It is no different from organizations.

 If you have to write down your culture it usually means you don’t have it.
 KLM has a slogan for the time being: “KLM – The reliable airline”.
 An airline is only reliable if you as a passenger has experienced them as reliable.
-In that case there is no need to write it down.
-On the other hand you have experienced the airline as unreliable the slogan will only contribute to build an untrustworthiness.
+In that case, there is no need to write it down.
+On the other hand, you have experienced the airline as unreliable the slogan will only contribute to building untrustworthy.

 How do you develop the corporate culture?

 And sometimes it might be a good idea having someone from outside to draw the cultural baseline based on the customers- and the employees’ perception of the company.
 You will most like become aware of core competencies and values you didn’t’ know you had.